 - The morning stiffness you experience lasts for 30 minutes or less

 During the interview, don’t hesitate to give detailed descriptions of your symptoms as this will help in arriving at the correct diagnosis.
 For instance, if you inform your doctor that the morning stiffness lasts for more than 30 minutes, they may suspect that you have rheumatoid arthritis instead.

 If you have the symptoms we discussed in the earlier section or suspect osteoarthritis in your loved ones, the best thing to do is consult a doctor.
-However, if physically going to the clinic or hospital is not an option for you right now, you can also talk to our doctors online, or have one of our physicians visit you at your residence.
+However, if physically going to the clinic or hospital is not an option for you right now, you can also talk to doctors online, or have one of a physician visit you at your residence.

 Besides the health interview, the doctor may also order imaging and laboratory tests for you.